BrenPatF/Sandbox/README.md

 <blockquote>Developing a universal design pattern for testing APIs using the concept of a 'pure' function as a wrapper to manage the 'impurity' inherent in database APIs</blockquote>

+<a href="https://www.slideshare.net/brendanfurey7/database-api-viewed-as-a-mathematical-function-insights-into-testing" target="_blank">Database API Viewed As A Mathematical Function: Insights into Testing</a>

 https://www.slideshare.net/brendanfurey7/database-api-viewed-as-a-mathematical-function-insights-into-testing